Tools

 Xero is our top recommendation for the majority of Canadian small businesses, and it is the platform we use internally at LedgerLogic.
 Three features set it apart from every competitor.

 First, unlimited users on every plan.
 Your bookkeeper, your CPA, your business partner, and your admin assistant can all access the file at no extra cost.
-On QuickBooks or FreshBooks, each additional user adds $11-15/month, which adds up quickly.
+QuickBooks caps users by plan (1, 5, or 25 seats), and FreshBooks charges per extra user, so multi-user access gets expensive fast.

 Second, GST/HST handling is best-in-class.
 Xero tracks multiple tax rates per province, generates a GST/HST return summary that maps directly to the CRA filing, and handles place-of-supply rules for multi-province sellers.
 For the full breakdown, see our Xero pricing guide for Canada.